kevinding0218/InterviewDocuments/Q and A/Interview - Micro Services & Docker.md

 ### Docker MultiStage File
 - To create a pipeline like a build service on your own using the docker, to define different steps to do different things.
 	- The first thing here is that I want to use this SDK image and call it `build`, and I want to put my files into this working directory called app, I will copy all these files in a discount directory which is a src , and run `dotnet publish` command with the releass flag.
-	- Second step is to use aspnetcore runtime and in `COPY` command `from`, within which I can specify that I want to use the output from my previous step which is `build` in above case,  And because I have the `out` working directory
+	- Second step is to use aspnetcore runtime and in `COPY` command `from`, within which I can specify that I want to use the output from my previous step which is `build` in above case,  And because I have the `out` working directory of published file in my last step, so I can  copy things from that `out` directory.
 ```DOCKER
 FROM mcr.microsoft.com/dotnet/core/sdk AS build
 WORKDIR /app